-Sugarjoy products are free of High Fructose Corn Syrup, contain no GMOs and have zero Trans Fats.
+Sugarjoy products are free of High Fructose Corn Syrup, contain no GMOs and have Zero Trans Fats.
 Why does this matter?

 High Fructose Corn Syrup (HFCS)